 When Francine arrived in theatre she said she wanted to push.
 I examined her again.
 Now her cervix was now 9cm dilatation and the baby’s head had descended so its lowest point was at station -1 (just above the ischial spines or almost midway down the true pelvis).
 There was now meconium staining of the liquor.
 The baby’s heart rate was slow.

 I encouraged her to bear down with contractions while I pushed the lip of cervix up.
 Her husband Bonaventure did a great job interpreting and encouraging.
 Francine pushed very well.
 She was aware of the urgency in getting her baby delivered.
 With her bearing down and my pushing the cervix lip up she progressed to full cervical dilatation and her baby’s head then descended to station +2.
-I then applied the Kiwi vacuum cup to baby’s head.
-With good maternal effort I was able was able to deliver by with the next contraction.
+I then applied the Kiwi vacuum cup to the baby’s head.
+With good maternal effort, I was able was able to deliver by with the next contraction.
 There was very thick meconium staining of the liquor seen at delivery.

 There was a first-degree tear which I sutured.
 I also checked the uterine scar by internal examination and it felt intact.
 There was no explanation for the severe foetal distress.